 - Geographical area

 - Acknowledgment of the five inalienable rights above

 - The potential impact of the data subject’s decision not to provide personal data

 Any violation of an individual’s privacy rights, especially those five rights outlined above, may result in a penalty.
-The PDPA specifically calls out types of data such as the following, which are likely to harm individuals if subjected to a breach:
+The PDPA calls explicitly out types of data such as the following, which are likely to harm individuals if subjected to a breach:

 - Financial information not publicly disclosed

 - Insurance information not publicly disclosed

 - Medical information such as diagnosis of HIV